nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 - New module `std/genasts` containing `genAst` that avoids the problems inherent with `quote do` and can be used as a replacement.
   Use `-d:nimLegacyMacrosCollapseSymChoice` to get the previous behavior.
 - The required name of case statement macros for the experimental `caseStmtMacros` feature has changed from `match` to `` `case` ``.
 - Tuple expressions are now parsed consistently as `nnkTupleConstr` node.
 Will affect macros expecting nodes to be of `nnkPar`.
-- In `std/macros`, `treeRepr,lispRepr,astGenRepr` now represent SymChoice nodes in a collapsed way,
+- In `std/macros`, `treeRepr,lispRepr,astGenRepr` now represent SymChoice nodes in a collapsed way.
 - Make custom op in `macros.quote` work for all statements.

 ## `std/sugar`
 - Added `sugar.dumpToString` which improves on `sugar.dump`.
-- Added an overload for the `collect` macro that inferes the container type based on the syntax of the last expression.
+- Added an overload for the `collect` macro that infers the container type based on the syntax of the last expression.
 Works with std seqs, tables and sets.

 Compatibility notes: